The British Theatre Challenge for Kids 2017!

 The British Theatre Challenge for Kids is a National Competition designed to encourage pupils at KS2 and KS3 in Creative Writing for Performance.

-Do you have a budding William Shakespeare, Alan Ayckbourn or Mike Leigh in your school or family?
+Do you have a budding Timberlake Wertenbaker, William Shakespeare, Caryl Churchill, Alan Ayckbourn or Lucy Prebble in your school or family?

 Would you like to inspire your pupils or children to take up writing as a career?

 Actors from Sky Blue have visited hundreds of schools and seen talented young actors perform stories from Shakespeare.